The Butterfly Collector by The Jam: Great B-Sides

 Although they were from the class of 1977, The Jam were never punk.
 They were often fast and frenetic, but they were 1960s revivalists, taking a healthy dollop of inspiration from 1960s acts, particularly The Who, and bringing back mod fashions.

-‘The Butterfly Collector’ is the b-side to the 1979 single ‘Strange Town’, and it was perhaps relegated to the b-side of the single because it owes a significant musical debt to another 1960s British act, The Kinks’ ‘Shangri La’.
+‘The Butterfly Collector’ is the b-side to the 1979 single ‘Strange Town’.
+It was perhaps relegated to the b-side of the single because it owes a significant musical debt to another 1960s British act, The Kinks’ ‘Shangri La’.

-It was also perhaps relegated to b-side status because it’s a little saucy – the butterfly being collected is Weller himself, and it’s a scathing put-down of groupies.
+Perhaps it was relegated to B-side status because it’s a little saucy.
+The butterfly being collected is Weller himself, and it’s a scathing put-down of groupies.
 I’ve read different reports of whom it’s about – one theory is that it’s a rebuke to Soo Catwoman who’d moved on from The Sex Pistols’ entourage by this time.
-It’s also reported to have been written about NME music journalist Julie Burchill.
+Another theory was that it was written about NME music journalist Julie Burchill.
 Either way, “There’s tarts and whores/But you’re much more” is a memorable opening line for the chorus.

 The Butterfly Collector Lyrics